naurril/SUSTechPOINTS/README.md

    +- data
        +- scene1
              +- image
+                  +- front
                        +- 0000.jpg
                        +- 0001.jpg
+                  +- left
+                       +- ...
              +- pcd
                   +- 0000.pcd
                   +- 0001.pcd
              +- label
                   +- 0000.json
+             +- calib
+                  +- front.json
+                  +- left.json
-             +- calib.txt
+                  +- ...
        +- scene2

 ````

 label is the directory to save the annotation result.

-calib.txt is the calibration matrix from point cloud to image. it's optional, but if provided, the box is projected on the image so as to assist the annotation.
+calib is the calibration matrix from point cloud to image. it's optional, but if provided, the box is projected on the image so as to assist the annotation.

+check examples in `./data/example`

 ## object type configuration